Deep Learning for Instance Retrieval: A Survey: Retrieval via Learning DCNN Representations

-To focus on specific regions or objects, local supervised metric learning has been explored \cite{liu2019guided}, \cite{salvador2016faster}, \cite{song2017deep}, \cite{gordo2017end}.
-In these methods, some regions or objects are extracted using region proposal networks (RPNs) \cite{ren2015faster} which subsequently can be plugged into deep networks and trained in an end-to-end manner, such as shown in Figure \ref{All_Metric_Learning}(g), in which Faster R-CNN \cite{ren2015faster} is fine-tuned for instance search \cite{salvador2016faster}.
+Given the datasets that provide bounding box annotations, such as INSTRE, Oxford-5k, Paris-6k, and their variants, the bounding box annotations are used as patch-level supervision to train a region detector which enables the final DCNNs to locate specific regions or objects.
+As an example, region proposal networks (RPNs) \cite{ren2015faster} is fine-tuned and subsequently plugged into DCNNs and trained end-to-end \cite{salvador2016faster}, as shown in Figure \ref{All_Metric_Learning} (g).
 RPNs yield the regressed bounding box coordinates of objects and are trained by the multi-class classification loss.
-The final networks extract better regional features by RoI pooling and perform spatial ranking for instance retrieval.
+Once fine-tuned, RPNs can produce regional features for each detected region by RoI pooling and perform better instance search.

-RPNs \cite{ren2015faster} enable deep models to learn regional features for particular instances or objects \cite{gordo2016deep}, \cite{gordo2017end}.
-RPNs used in the triplet formulation are shown in Figure \ref{All_Metric_Learning}(h).
-For training, besides the triplet loss, regression loss (PRNs loss) is used to minimize the regressed bounding box according to ground-truth region of interest.
-In some cases, jointly training an RPN loss and triplet loss leads to unstable results.
-This is addressed in \cite{gordo2016deep} by first training a CNN to produce R-MAC using a rigid grid, after which the parameters in convolutional layers are fixed and RPNs are trained to replace the rigid grid.
+Further, local supervised metric learning has been explored based on the fact that RPNs \cite{ren2015faster} enable deep models to learn regional features for particular instance objects \cite{min2020two},\cite{song2017deep},\cite{gordo2016deep},\cite{gordo2017end}.
+RPNs used in the triplet formulation are shown in Figure \ref{All_Metric_Learning} (h).
+Firstly, regression loss (RPNs loss) is used to minimize the regressed bounding box relative to ground-truth.
+Then, the regional features for all detected RoIs are aggregated into a global one and L2-normalized for the triplet loss.
+Note that, in some cases, jointly training an RPN loss and triplet loss leads to unstable results, a problem addressed in \cite{gordo2016deep} by first training a CNN to produce R-MAC using a rigid grid, after which the parameters in convolutional layers are fixed and RPNs are trained to replace the rigid grid.

-Attention mechanisms can also be combined with metric learning for fine-tuning \cite{chen2019hybrid}, \cite{song2017deep}, as in Figure \ref{All_Metric_Learning}(e), where the attention module is typically end-to-end trainable and takes as input the convolutional feature maps.
-For instance, Song \etal \cite{song2017deep} introduce a convolutional attention layer to explore spatial-semantic information, highlighting regions in images to significantly improve the discrimination for inter-class and intra-class features for image retrieval.
+Attention mechanisms can also be combined with metric learning for fine-tuning \cite{song2017deep}, as in Figure \ref{All_Metric_Learning} (e), where the attention module is typically end-to-end trainable and takes as input the convolutional feature maps.
+Song \etal \cite{song2017deep} introduce a convolutional attention layer to explore spatial-semantic information, highlighting regions in images to significantly improve the discrimination for image retrieval.